ConservationInternational/cplus-plugin/docs/user/guide/index.md

 ![PWL disabled](img/step3-pwl-disabled.png)

-If a user is outside the Bushback Ridge region, they will need to create custom IMs and/or PWLs.
+If a user is outside the Bushback Ridge region, they will need to create custom activities and/or PWLs.
 Explanation on these follows in the following sections.

-### Step 2: Pathways and models
+### Step 2: Pathways and activities

-This step deals with the **Natural Climate Solution (NCS) pathways** and the **Implementation models (IM)**.
+This step deals with the **Natural Climate Solution (NCS) pathways** and the **Activities**.
-A NCS pathway can be defined as a composite spatial layer on specific land use classes and other factors that determine areas ideal for a specific use case (e.g. Animal mangement).
+A NCS pathway can be defined as a composite spatial layer on specific land use classes and other factors that determine areas ideal for a specific use case (e.g. Animal management).
-An IM is a combination of NCS pathways represented in an AOI spatial layer. **Figure 21** shows the UI.
+An activity is a combination of NCS pathways represented in an AOI spatial layer. **Figure 21** shows the UI.

 ![CPLUS step 1](img/plugin-step2.png)

-*Figure 22: Step 2 allows the user to create and edit NCS pathways and Implementation Models*
+*Figure 22: Step 2 allows the user to create and edit NCS pathways and Activities*

 Step 2 buttons (**Figure 18**):

-- **Add**: Adds a new pathway or model
+- **Add**: Adds a new pathway or activity
-- **Delete**: Delete a pathway or model
+- **Delete**: Delete a pathway or activity
-- **Editing**: Edit and existing pathway or model
+- **Editing**: Edit and existing pathway or activity
 - **Refresh view**: Checks the base directory for data

 ![CPLUS step 2 buttons](img/plugin-step2-buttons.png)